Kim-Macdonald/VoCreportGenerator/README.md

 # Assumptions:

-We use the following pipelines to produce results used below:
+<b>We use the following pipelines to produce results used below:</b>
  BCCDC-PHL/ncov2019-artic-nf (forked from connor-lab/ncov2019-artic-nf) and BCCDC-PHL/ncov-tools (forked from jts/ncov-tools)